RaagavPrasanna/mqtt-raspberry-pi/Breakdown.md

 ## Required Functionalities that were not implemented
     - Background:
         - Unfortunately 2 of us had fallen terribly sick recently for a good amount of time, and that really held us back on our work.
 As a result, we had to omit a few features for the sake of time and actually getting a functional application.
     - Passing the signature via the publish payload:
         - Due to the lack of time, we had to omit the passing of signatures through publish messages.
-Currently, we have one keystore that signs and verifies all strings that are published as messages.
+        - Currently, we have one keystore that signs and verifies all strings that are published as messages.
+    - Proximity Sensor:
+        - The proxmity sensor was a big pain.
+        - It would never register motion at the right time and when it did, it would be at a completley random moment.
+        - We felt as if it wasn't consistent enough and we wanted to properly be able to take a picture.
+        - Hence we ommitted this feature and implemented the picture taking along with the pressing of the buzzer.
+        - Perhaps if we really fiddled with it more we could of got it to work properly but for the sake of time, we omitted it.